Decoupling perturbations from background in $f(Q)$ gravity: the square-root correction and the impact on the $\sigma_8$ tension: Conclusions

 Our theoretical analysis confirms that a positive value of $M$ suppresses the linear growth of structure by reducing the effective gravitational strength.
-This mechanism naturally reconciles the lower clustering amplitude preferred by low-redshift data with the higher amplitude favored by early-time physics.
-Crucially, this indicates that the square-root correction is not just a phenomenological patch but a physically interpretable modification capable of jointly addressing the $H_0$ and $S_8$ tensions within a unified $f(Q)$ framework.
+This mechanism can bring the lower clustering amplitude preferred by low-redshift data into closer agreement with the higher amplitude favored by early-time physics.
+However, the persistent $M$--$\sigma_8$ degeneracy indicates that this effect primarily reflects a redistribution of parameter degeneracies rather than a genuinely predictive explanation at this stage.
+Moreover, since our analysis does not include a full set of background datasets, the impact on the $H_0$ tension cannot be robustly assessed.
+Therefore, rather than providing a definitive or joint resolution of the $H_0$ and $S_8$ tensions, the square-root correction should be regarded as a physically interpretable modification that may help alleviate these tensions within a unified $f(Q)$ framework.

-At the same time, the results reveal an extended degeneracy between $M$ and $\sigma_8$, as is clearly visible in the posterior contours.
-This degeneracy reflects the competing effects between enhanced intrinsic clustering and suppressed growth through $G_{\mathrm{eff}}$.
-Its presence reveals the possible limitations of current RSD datasets, which still suffer from relatively large uncertainties, partial inconsistencies among surveys, and a notable sensitivity to the choice of fiducial cosmology (especially $\Omega_m$).
+At the same time, the posterior contours reveal an extended degeneracy between $M$ and $\sigma_8$, reflecting the competing effects between enhanced intrinsic clustering and suppressed growth through $G_{eff}$.
+Its presence reveals the possible limitations of current RSD datasets, which still suffer from relatively large uncertainties, partial inconsistencies among surveys, a notable sensitivity to the choice of fiducial cosmology (especially $\Omega_m$) and unavoidable degeneracy between constraints on growth rate and clustering amplitude.
 These issues currently hinder a precise determination of $M$ using RSD alone.

 Recent developments strengthen this perspective.
 Studies based on the cosmic shear three-point correlation function~\cite{DES:2025llp} and EFTofLSS analyses~\cite{DAmico:2025zui} suggest that improved non-linear modeling within $\Lambda$CDM may also reduce the tension.
 This indicates that the origin of the $S_8$ anomaly may arise from a combination of late-time gravitational physics, non-linear structure formation, and observational systematics.
 Distinguishing between these possibilities is a central open challenge.